georgva0/optimo-tracker/README.md

-# Emerging stories  - a project initialised with Create React App
+# Emerging stories  - a React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The application tracks articles of interest emerging in various regions included in the BBC World Service portfolio of language websites.
+The application tracks articles of interest emerging in various regions included in the BBC World Service portfolio of language websites, using Chartbeat API data.

 ## Available Scripts